kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% No Dev Tools.md

 - The conversation with Atris is able to be skipped with a difficult Hard Buffer, which also skips +1 LSP.
 If successful, the makeup is to talk to Kreia upon reaching Dxun to get the required LSP.

 ## Route Overview

+### Notes on Save Files

+This route makes use of several Hotshots, most of which require their own hardsave.
+Since KotOR II organizes save files by character, there's no need to make space for or setup save files ahead of time; all saves needed for the run will be made during the run.
+In fact, every Hardsave made during the run will be in a new slot.

+In addition, Hotshots in KotOR II are sadly inconsistent.
+Their consistency seems to be affected by the total number of save files that exist across all characters (among other things).
+Many runners report more consistency with around 200-300 saves, but others run with fewer and some run with as many as 900.
+You may need to experiment on your own to see what works for your setup.

+### Route Outline

 This is a brief outline of the route for the Any% run, including planet order and major skips: